-Troubleshooting the JDBC Driver
+15 Troubleshooting the JDBC Driver

-- Section 15.1, "The Dirxml-Accounts Attribute Shows Incorrect Value When a User is Enabled or Disabled in the Identity Vault on the DB2 and Oracle Database Drivers," on page 189 - Section 15.2, "Password Changes for Users Are Not Synchronized from the Identity Vault for the Oracle Database Driver," on page 189 - Section 15.3, "Modifying the Default Configuration for the Sybase Driver in Direct Mode," on page 190 - Section 15.4, "Recognizing Publication Events," on page 190 - Section 15.5, "Executing Test Scripts," on page 190 - Section 15.6, "Troubleshooting Fan-out Driver Issues," on page 190 - Section 15.7, "Troubleshooting Driver Processes," on page 191
+- "DirXML-Accounts Attribute Shows Incorrect Value When a User is Enabled or Disabled in the Identity Vault on DB2 and Oracle Database Drivers" on page 189 - "Password Changes for Users Are Not Synchronized from the Identity Vault for the Oracle Database Driver" on page 189 - "Modifying the Default Configuration for the Sybase Driver in Direct Mode" on page 190 - "Driver Shim Is Irresponsive When a Connected Database Server Does Not Respond" on page 190 - "Recognizing Publication Events" on page 190 - "Executing Test Scripts" on page 190 - "Troubleshooting Driver Processes" on page 191

-15.1 The Dirxml-Accounts Attribute Shows Incorrect Value When a User is Enabled or Disabled in the Identity Vault on the DB2 and Oracle Database Drivers
+DirXML-Accounts Attribute Shows Incorrect Value When a User is Enabled or Disabled in the Identity Vault on DB2 and Oracle Database Drivers

-The os is observed with certain settings on the driver:
+This issue is observed with certain settings on the driver:

-DB2 driver: With the Allow Loopback option set to Yes on the Publisher channel in the Indirect Triggered mode.
+DB2 driver: When the Allow Loopback option is set to Yes on the Publisher channel in the Indirect Triggered mode.

-The workaround is to disable the Allow Loopback option.
+Workaround: Disable the Allow Loopback option.

-Oracle Driver: With the Direct Triggerless mode.
+Oracle Driver: In the Direct Triggerless mode.